gotchoices/MyCHIPs/doc/learn-tally.md

 For a real-world example, let's consider the case of a commercial account like a retailer or restaurant:

-- The Vendor displays or transmits a ticket QR code, containing the connection ticket;
+- The Vendor displays or transmits an invitation QR code, containing the connection token;
-- The customer scans the ticket using his app;
+- The customer scans the invitation using his app;
 - The customer's host agent contacts the Vendor's host agent system at the specified port and presents the connection token;
-  The vendor's system must prove its authenticity via the public agent key it supplied in the ticket;
+  The vendor's system must prove its authenticity via the public agent key it supplied in the invitation;
 - The customer proves authenticity simply by possessing the token;
 - The customer system provides the [customer's certificate](#entity-certificates).
 - The vendor's system will complete the draft tally (or a clone of it when the token is meant to handle multiple connections).